marioreste/mobyread/README.md

 - If testing in emulator, configure the AVD camera to use a host webcam or show a barcode image on another screen and point the emulator camera to it.
 - If you see `MissingPluginException` after adding packages, stop the app and run a full rebuild (`flutter clean` then `flutter run`).

+IMPORTANT: Note about Italian books and Open Library
+- Open Library is not an Italian national catalogue: many Italian books (especially niche or self-published ones) may be missing from its database.
+For reliable results during testing, prefer scanning widely-distributed books published by major publishers.
+Based on developer tests, books from Mondadori, Editrice Nord and Feltrinelli generally return metadata correctly.
+Publishers that frequently returned no results in tests include EdizioniCrescere, Garzanti and MomoEdizioni.
+If a scanned ISBN yields "Not found" and you are sure that your internet connection is working, try a different, more widely published book.

 ---

 ## Troubleshooting